Fact Sheets And Publications

 Mallow Products

-• Oil – work in collaboration with Bryan Moser at Bio-Oils Research Unit at the National Center for Agricultural Utilization Research (NCAUR), USDA in Peoria.
-Mallow seeds from Delaware were used as a feed stock for the production of biodiesel and blends with petrodiesel were tested.
-Results were published in Renewable Energy 2012.
+• Oil – work in collaboration with Bryan Moser at the Bio-Oils Research Unit at the National Center for Agricultural Utilization Research (NCAUR), USDA in Peoria.
+Mallow seeds from Delaware were used as a feedstock for the production of biodiesel, and blends with petrodiesel were tested.
+Results were published in Renewable Energy (Moser et al. 2013).
 Bryan says oil extraction and conversion can be easily integrated into soy processing.

 • Stem fractions - Steve chopped the stems into pieces and separated them into size fractions.
-The finer fraction of the core was very effective as an absorbant for organic liquids and for kitty litter.
-Steve said mallow was the most absorbant material he has evaluated for that purpose.
-A manuscript by Steve and our group is available about this work and that about the bedding litter and hydromulch.
+The finer fraction of the core was very effective as an absorbent for organic liquids and for kitty litter.
+Steve said mallow was the most absorbent material he has evaluated for that purpose.
+A manuscript by Steve and our group is available about this work, and that about the bedding litter and hydromulch (Vaughn et al. 2013, Biomass and Bioenergy).
 The bedding had a slow compressibility and an unusual rebound quality when applied weight was removed.
-The outer bark has been made into thread for cloth by a group we collaborate with in China where we introduced mallow as a crop for newly “reclaimed “coastal soils.
-Those results are In press in Biomass and Bioenergy.
+It was also tested for poultry litter by Bill Brown (University of Delaware) and was found to be more absorbent than sawdust, straw, and other materials tested.
+The outer bark has been made into thread for cloth by a group we collaborated with in China, where we introduced mallow as a crop for newly “reclaimed “coastal soils (Qin, Pei, pers. comm., Nanjing University)

-• Pyrolysis derived fuels- Rudy Behrens of the B.E.A.R.
-Group evaluated the straw of seashore mallow for this purpose.
+• Pyrolysis-derived fuels- Rudy Behrens of the B.E.A.R.
+The group evaluated the straw of seashore mallow for this purpose.

-• Bio-based polymers – The oil has been suggested as a candidate for polymer production by chemical engineers.
+• Bio-based polymers – The oil has been suggested as a candidate for polymer production by chemical engineers (Wool, pers. comm., University of Delaware).

 • Spent flowers -Uses for the spent flowers are being explored.

-• Roots-These are being considered for carbon sequestration for atmospheric CO2 to compensate for gases released by fuel produced.
-Roots are being investigated as a source of gums and other products for extraction when the perennial has reached a point where replanting is being considered.
+• Roots-These sequester atmospheric CO2 to compensate for gases released by the fuel produced.
+Roots may be investigated as a source of gums and other products for extraction when the perennial has reached a point where replanting is being considered.

 Mallow Ecosystem Services

-• Eco-eco-buffer – Used as a crop at the upper ecotonal edge seashore mallow absorbs nutrients moving either way across the boundary and harvesting seeds and stems cycles the nutrients away from the zone.
-Thus, they do not wash into the aquatic phase in flooding water or runoff either as particulate or dissolved components after decomposition.
+• Eco-eco-buffer – Used as a crop at the upper ecotonal edge, seashore mallow absorbs nutrients moving either way across the boundary and harvesting seeds and stems cycles the nutrients away from the zone.
+Thus, these nutrients do not wash into the aquatic phase in flooding water or runoff either as particulate or dissolved components after decomposition.

-• Nurse Crop – Graduate student, Nicole Voutsina, did her three year thesis study on this ecosystem engineering role of mallow.
-A manuscript on the topic is under review in Coasts and Estuaries.
+• Nurse Crop – Graduate student, Nicole Voutsina, did her three-year thesis study on this ecosystem engineering role of mallow.
+A manuscript on the topic appears in Estuaries and Coasts (2015).

 UD Cooperative Extension